OctopusDeploy/blog/blog/2018-02/kubernetes-rfc/index.md

 When you deploy the release, we will substitute the correct version of the container images into your template before sending it to the Kubernetes cluster.

-_This is the Octopus special-sauce._  It allows you to snapshot a specific combination of container image versions, and progress these through your environments.
+_This is the Octopus special-sauce._  It allows you to snapshot a specific combination of container image versions and progress these through your environments.

 ![Create Release with Container Images](kubernetes-create-release.png "width=500")

-You can see in the UI-mock above that you are selecting two versions:
+You can see in the UI-mock-up above that you are selecting two versions:
-- The version of the package which contains your Kubernetes template (`AcmeWebApp` in the example above)
+- The version of the package which contains your Kubernetes template (`AcmeWebApp` in the example above).
-- The version of the container image _within_ the template (in this case `nginx`)
+- The version of the container image _within_ the template (in this case `nginx`).

 ### Variable Substitution

 We will perform [variable-substitution](https://octopus.com/docs/deployment-process/variables/variable-substitution-syntax) on the Kubernetes template.
-So you can use Octopus variables directly in it and they will be replaced.
+So you can use Octopus variables directly in it, and they will be replaced.

 Unfortunately Kubernetes doesn't support parameter files for templates (as for example [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) and [Azure RM](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-templates-parameters) templates do).
 This is unfortunate, as parameter files seem like the ideal way for the template author to tell tools like Octopus which values should be supplied as arguments.

 How would you want to supply variables to the Kubernetes Apply command?

 Some options might be:

 1) **Variable substitution directly on the template**: You would include, for example, `#{Octopus.Environment}` in your template, which is replaced by the appropriate value at deployment time.
 This is consistent with the approach of tools such as [helm](https://helm.sh/), but does have the downside of your templates not being valid outside of Octopus (and possibly not even valid JSON or YAML).